ksimpsn/ksimpsn.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I’m Kayla, a junior at the University of Pennsylvania’s School of Engineering and Applied Science, majoring in Computer Science with minors in Cognitive Science and Linguistics.
-I’m passionate about etymology, history, user experience design, and uncovering surprising connections between fields!
+I’m passionate about education, etymology, history, user experience design, and uncovering surprising connections between fields!

+In my free time, I read a lot of fantasy books (check out the Stormlight Archive) and I love to play action/adventure videogames such as TLOU, Dying Light, and The Witcher.
+The larger and more fantastical the world, the happier I am.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.